 According to a study from Bradley University professor and Bradley University Center for Cybersecurity Director, Dr. Tanya Marcum and Dr. Jacob Young respectively, published in the DePaul Business & Commercial Law Journal, nearly two thirds of whistleblowers had experienced the following forms of retaliation: 69% lost their jobs or were forced to retire; 64% received negative employment performance evaluations; 68% had work more closely monitored by supervisors; 69% were criticized or avoided by coworkers; and 64% were blacklisted form getting another job in their field.

 Whistleblowers are not always guaranteed protection from reprisal and retaliatory language.
 When superiors take to the offensive, it can place whistleblowers in jeopardy.
-Especially when the retaliator in question is the subject of the exposure, as is the case with the intelligence whistleblower who filed a report about misconduct in the Trump Administration.
+Especially when the retaliator in question is the subject of the disclosure, as is the case with the intelligence whistleblower who filed a report about misconduct in the Trump Administration in the fall of 2019.
 The intelligence whistleblower was threatened with violence and had their credibility questioned by those within the Administration.

 The threat of reprisal is a principal fear for whistleblowers, however, there are tools in place that can protect whistleblowers from retaliation before they even blow the whistle.

-Due to the patchwork protections at play, whistleblowers both federal and non-federal rely on other statutes and legislation to protect themselves.
-Many of these laws can mitigate the effects of retaliation through financial rewards like: the False Claims Act for fraud related to government contracting, the Dodd-Frank Act that assists with securities and commodities fraud, or the IRS’ whistleblower law, which assists with the prosecution of tax fraud.
+Due to the patchwork protections at play, both federal and non-federal whistleblowers rely on other statutes and legislation to protect themselves.
+Many of these laws can mitigate the effects of retaliation through anti-retaliation provisions and financial rewards like: the False Claims Act for fraud related to government contracting, the Dodd-Frank Act that assists with securities and commodities fraud, or the IRS’ whistleblower law, which assists with the prosecution of tax fraud.

-As whistleblowers can jeopardize themselves before they even get the chance to report wrongdoing, the National Whistleblower Center urges whistleblowers to safeguard themselves online before going to the proper authorities.
+Protecting yourself and your information can be a crucial step in successfully blowing the whistle and potentially avoiding undue whistleblower retaliation.
+As whistleblowers can jeopardize themselves before they even get the chance to report wrongdoing, NWC urges whistleblowers to safeguard themselves online before going to the proper authorities.
 Read our cybersecurity best practices for whistleblowers to learn more.